 Talk to your health care provider about how long your child will wear the halo brace.
-Children usually wear them for 2 to 4 months, depending on their injury and how fast they heal.
+Children usually wear the brace for 2 to 4 months, depending on the injury and how fast it heals.
 The halo brace stays on at all times.
 Only the provider will take it off.
 Your provider will do x-rays to see if your child's neck has healed.
 The halo brace can be removed in the office.

 Putting on the Halo Brace